-Take the image below with quite faded sky and brooding feeling over the parking lot.
+Take the image below with quite faded sky and a brooding feeling over the parking lot.
 Had I exposed it to get more sky detail, I would have lost the details in the darker parts of the photograph.
 When looking at the images below, click to see them larger with captions as you follow the text.

-You may try to adjust the sky by lowering the highlights, exposure, then brightening the shadows but remember those adjustments will apply on all similar tones in the image and quite possibly result in losing the mood of the location.
+You may try to adjust the sky by lowering the highlights, exposure, then brightening the shadows but remember those adjustments will apply to all similar tones in the image and quite possibly result in losing the mood of the location.

 Another possibility is to use the HSL sliders to darken the blues and brighten the oranges and the reds but that too yields less than satisfying results as you see below.